 Changing Font Size

-Accessible websites allow you to customize the font size to suit your personal preferences.
-Most browsers will allow you to change the font size, usually somewhere in the “View” menu.
-Please see the font size area in this section for more details on customisation.
+Accessible websites allow customisation of font size to suit personal preferences.
+Most browsers will allow you to change the font size, usually in the “View” menu.

 Our pages use structured headers to aid legibility.
 The first header on the page is the main content header followed by any appropriate sub-headers.
 This aids users of certain screenreaders and speech browsers: JAWS users can type INSERT+F6 to hear all the headers on the page, or CTRL+INSERT+ENTER to quickly navigate through the page by skipping to the next header.